Mykalgitswaves/vae_blogpost/README.md

 5) Does lossy reconstruction + disentanglement of latent features with a TC-VAE improve ndcg@10 scores.

 6) Does latent disentaglement correspond with interpetable scent axis (x,y,z position) on umap.

+**Some blatant holes in this project**:

+Semantic similarity is not a 1 - 1 translation to olifactory perception.
+Meaning, words can be similar but scents can be really different when combined.
+If the goal is to find things that smell the same semantic similarity is likely not the silver bullet we are looking for.